-- The Originating Institution enrolls for MoneySend by signing and submitting the MasterCard MoneySend Participating Institution Registration Form (Form 1060).
-This form must be completed, submitted, and approved by MasterCard before a member may commence any activity as an Originating Institution or Receiving Institution.
-Forms are available on the Member Publications page on MasterCard Connect.
+- The Originating Institution enrolls for MoneySend by signing and submitting the MasterCard MoneySend Registration-Global (Form 1060).
+This form must be completed, submitted, and approved by MasterCard before a member may commence any activity as an Originating Institution.
+The form is available on the Member Publications page on MasterCard Connect.

-- Submit the MasterCard MoneySend API Enrollment Form (Form 1141).
+- Submit the MasterCard MoneySend API Configuration Form (Form 1141).

-- Ensure your Originating Institution partner registers you as a Service Provider (SP), if applicable.
+- Have your Originating Institution partner register you as a Service Provider (SP), if applicable.